alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These can be loaded with data using the comma operator

-In this case the string is loaded with the UF8 code for the monster symbol.
+In this case the string is loaded with the 4 byte UF8 code for the monster symbol.

 If you print it with $. you will see 👾